 Georg Baselitz was enormously influential in showing a generation of German artists how they might come to terms with issues of art and national identity in the wake of the Second World War.
-Briefly trained in the officially sanctionedof Communist East Berlin, he soon moved to West Berlin, and encountered abstract art.
+Briefly trained in the officially sanctioned Conceptual art, Pop, and Arte Povera, Baselitz revived the German Expressionism that had been denounced by the Nazis, and returned the human figure to a central position in painting.
+Controversial when he first emerged in 1963, and controversial again nearly two decades later when he began to produce sculpture, Baselitz inspired a revival of Neo-Expressionist painting in Germany in the 1970s, and his example gave encouragement to many more who took up similar styles both in Europe and the United States in the 1980s.of Communist East Berlin, he soon moved to West Berlin, and encountered abstract art.
 Ultimately, however, he was to reject both options.
-While others turned to , , and , Baselitz revived the German that had been denounced by the Nazis, and returned the human figure to a central position in painting.
-Controversial when he first emerged in 1963, and controversial again nearly two decades later when he began to produce sculpture, Baselitz inspired a revival of painting in Germany in the 1970s, and his example gave encouragement to many more who took up similar styles both in Europe and the United States in the 1980s.
+While others turned to

 Georg Baselitz was born Hans-Georg Kern on January 23, 1938 in Deutschbaselitz.
 His family lived in a flat above a schoolhouse where his father taught elementary students.
 The school was used as a garrison for soldiers during World War II and was later destroyed during frontline combat with the Russians while the family took refuge in the cellars beneath the building.
 It was in the school's library where Georg discovered pencil drawings made in the nineteenth century.
 This initial experience with art inspired Baselitz to create artwork himself.
 In 1949 he assisted wildlife photographer Helmut Drechsler on ornithological photo shoots, which led to Baselitz's later landscapes of the Saxony countryside, and inspired the painting, Wo ist der gelbe Milchkrug, Frau Vogel (Where is the Yellow Milkjug Mrs Bird?), a piece featuring upside-down yellow birds.

 In 1950 Baselitz's family moved to Kamens where Georg attended high school.
-An original sized oleograph ofpainting Interlude During a Hunt in Wermersdorf Forest hung in the school drill hall, which greatly influenced Baselitz's later work, including his first inverted painting Der Wald auf dem Kopf (The Wood on its Head).
+An original sized oleograph of Ferdinand von Rayski's painting Interlude During a Hunt in Wermersdorf Forest hung in the school drill hall, which greatly influenced Baselitz's later work, including his first inverted painting Der Wald auf dem Kopf (The Wood on its Head).
 Baselitz began to paint during his secondary education, inspired by Neue Sachlichkeit landscape artists.
 Although he was denied acceptance into the Art Academy in Dresden, he began to study painting under Herbert Behrens-Hangler in 1956 at the Academy of Visual and Applied Art in Weissensee, East Berlin.
 After attending classes for two terms, Baselitz was expelled on the grounds of "socio-political immaturity".
 In 1957 he enrolled at the Academy of Visual Arts in Charlottenburg, West Berlin where he became interested in Kazimir Malevich, Wassily Kandinsky, and Ernst-Wilhelm Nay.

 Georg Kern adopted the last name Baselitz in 1958 as a tribute to his native Saxony.
 During this time, Baselitz created a series of imaginary portraits, including Onkel Bernard (Uncle Bernard) and the Rayski Head.
 The series focused on German identity in the post WWII era and was inspired by war soldiers stationed near Baselitz's home.
 The paintings were composed of thick, fluid brushstrokes, the individuals appearing more as caricatures rather than traditional realist portraits.
 It was during this time that Baselitz married Elke Kretzschmar, his studio assistant, who gave birth to their son, Daniel.